-Over the next couple months, the City will be exploring the opportunity to change to a district-based electoral system for selecting councilmembers.
+Over the past couple months, the City has explored the opportunity to change to a district-based electoral system for selecting councilmembers.
 The City currently has “at-large” elections for five numbered seats.
 Our residents vote for all candidates running for a seat on the City Council, and the elected councilmembers represent the entire city versus a defined geographic district.

 During this process we want to hear from the voices that matter most to us, our community.
 We see this as an opportunity to grow and learn about how we can better serve our Campbell residents.